imranurr/microservices-comm-pattern-check/README.md

 An example command to run the tool from command line is, java -jar microservices-dependency-check.jar /home/myuser/ftgo-application-master ftgo-application-master

+# Outputs

+After analyzing the project, MicroDepGraph generates dependency graph in three types of export files which are,

+1. Neo4j database containing output graph
+2. GraphML file a common format for exchanging graph structure data
+3. An SVG file

 # List of projects the tool has been currently tested on